 Here I will add the personal note that it was Ockeghem's music more than any other which sold me on this genre some years ago.
 His ability to compose free counterpoint which is melodically compelling in each line is virtually unparalleled, and a constant inspiration.
 Ockeghem's discography seems almost to be in two parts below, with a flurry of recordings around the 500th anniversary of his death, a long gap, and now new efforts appearing.

 Moving to the post-Ockeghem generation and the years around the beginning of the sixteenth century, the Franco-Flemish style becomes the central musical idiom of Europe, and a tradition with enough weight to sustain a wealth of viewpoints & innovations.
 For the most part, I will conclude this list with examples from this generation, that of Josquin and his direct contemporaries.
 This is one of the most appealing times for Western music, but also a time during which style was in a state of flux, and so I have been relatively selective regarding which composers to emphasize.
-This general section of the listing disappeared in recent years, as more dedicated programs have appeared in the following sections, and now it is revived with Agricola alone.
-Perhaps Agricola should be given a separate section, but the current paragraph still serves as a useful introduction.
+This general section of the listing disappeared at one point, as more dedicated programs have appeared in the following sections, but now it has been revived.
+Perhaps these composers should be given separate sections, but the current paragraph still serves as a useful introduction.